lm-sys/RouteLLM/README.md

 ```
 That's it!
 Now, requests with be routed between the strong and weak model depending on what is required, **saving costs while maintaining a high quality of responses**.

-Depending on your use case, you might want to consider using a different model pair, modifying the configuration, or calibrating the thresholds based on your expected queries to improve performance.
+Depending on your use case, you might want to consider using a different model pair, modifying the configuration, or calibrating the thresholds based on the types of queries you receive to improve performance.

 ### Server & Demo